Ann-Anahit/CreativeFails/README.md

 ### The Home Page

- The Home Page is displayed initially, featuring a welcome text and navigation options.
-Clicking the "Sign In" link takes users to the Sign-In Page, and after signing in, they are redirected to the Posts Page to view and interact with posts.
+ The Home Page is displayed initially, featuring three most commented posts and a button See all posts.
+The logged out user can't interact with posts and can only read the posts.
+ If a user is registered as an artist, they can create and share their own posts, comment on other posts, and like all posts.
+On the other hand, if the user is not registered as an artist, they can only read all posts, comment on them, and like them, but they cannot create or share their own posts.

 ![Creative-Fails home page](documentation/images/home.png)

 [Back to top](<#content>)

+### The About Page

+    The About Page is displayed initially, featuring a welcome text and navigation options.
+Clicking the "Sign In" link takes users to the Sign-In Page, and after signing in, they are redirected to the Posts Page to view and interact with posts.

 ### The Posts page